 Option 4: Both source remote UE ID (local ID) and target remote UE ID (local ID) included in each hop.

 Option 5: A common ID for a pair between source UD and target remote UE included in each hop.
+(Rapp: In option 5, a local pair ID for a pair between source UE and target U is included in each hop.
+Namely, common ID for a pair= local pair ID)

 From signaling overhead point of view, option 1/2/5 are better than option 3/4.
 The merit of Option 3/4 is forward compatibility for supporting Multi-hop.
 Option 1/2 should be enhanced if multi-hop should be supported.
 If pair ID based Option5 is used for multi-hop, how to ensure unique for each hop should be enhanced.
 In WID, there is a ‘Note’ for U2U objective as follows.